 Anthropology of the State during Globalization

 It seemed that in the 1990s, anthropology was breaking from the ethnographic trilogy of one fieldworker, one village, one year, in order to connect ethnographic observation to the understanding of state, government, and nation.
 But just as the anthropology of the state was gaining traction, it was swamped by the prevalent idea that globalization rendered nation-states irrelevant.
-One of my historian colleague insisted that “the nation-state is going the way of the dodo bird.”
-In the present climate, an anthropology of the state can seem like an anachronistic historical exercise rather than one of political and intellectual relevance.
+One of my historian colleagues insisted that “the nation-state is going the way of the dodo bird.”
+In that climate, an anthropology of the state seemed like an anachronistic historical exercise rather than one of political and intellectual relevance.
 However, an anthropology of the state is incredibly necessary today.

 Michel-Rolph Trouillot’s chapter on “The Anthropology of the State in the Age of Globalization,” a re-working of an article that appeared in Current Anthropology is a call to renew anthropological investigation of the state.
 For Trouillot, we should be wary of seeing the state as something out there, or as equivalent to national government.
 Instead we need to be attuned to state effects:

 If the state is a set of practices and processes and the effects they produce as much as a way to look at them, we need to track down these practices, processes, and effects whether or not they coalesce around the central sites of national governments.
 In the age of globalization state practices, functions and effects increasingly obtain in sites other than the national but that never fully bypass the national order.
 The challenge for anthropologists is to study these practices, functions and effects without prejudice about sites or forms of encounters.
 (2003:89)

 Anthropology of the State vs. the Violence Counters